ryandawsonuk/BankKataOutsideInTDD/README.md

 Once we've got the side-effects defined in the create_and_store_a_transaction test of TransactionRepositoryShould, then we will need to fill in Transaction.
 It doesn't need behaviour, just attributes.
 But we do need equals and hashCode implemented (auto-implemented using IDE) so that Transactions can be compared by content.

+Withdrawal is then basically the same as deposit.